Yashagrahari07/Trading-Economic-Calender/readme.md

 # Trading Economic Calendar

-This project fetches and displays high-impact economic event data for the current week using the TradingEconomics API.
-It provides backend functionality to filter, search, and analyze events based on market impact, and a React-based frontend to display and interact with the data.
+This project fetches and displays high-impact economic event data using the TradingEconomics API.
+It provides backend functionality to filter, search, and analyze events based on market impact, along with a React-based frontend featuring a calendar UI to display and interact with the data for specific date ranges.

 ---